SayHiRay/mini-proj/Report.md

       -1, & \text{with probability 1/6}
     \end{cases}
 $$
-where only intergers -1, 0, 1 are required in the random projection matrix.
+where only integers -1, 0, 1 are required in the random projection matrix.

-In section 3 and 4, we will emprically study both the normal random projection where $r_{ij}$ sampled from Gaussian distribution, and the sparse random projection shown above.
+In section 3 and 4, we will empirically study both the normal random projection where $r_{ij}$ sampled from Gaussian distribution, and the sparse random projection shown above.

 Despite the simplicity of random projection, it can be shown that if the dimension $k$ is suitably high, then the distances between the data points can be approximately preserved after projection [1].
 We will introduce the corresponding Lemma in the next subsection.